Texas Municipal Retirement System

 - A funding valuation to calculate the city’s actuarial determined contribution.

-- The Governmental Accounting Standards Board (GASB 68) valuation which is used for financial reporting purposes and is reported in the city’s Comprehensive Annual Financial Report.
+- The Governmental Accounting Standards Board (GASB 68) valuation which is used for financial reporting purposes and is reported in the city’s Annual Comprehensive Financial Report (pg.
+76-77)

 Similar in many ways, the primary difference between the two valuations is that the funding valuation uses a smoothed actuarial value of assets and the GASB 68 valuation uses fiduciary net position based on a market value of assets on the reporting date.